 Red Bull FlugTag Promotional Craft Project

 Red Bull challenged Artisan’s Asylum members to create two Red Bull Flugtag media crafts to use during the Red Bull Flugtag.
-These two human powered media crafts were piloted by local Boston media personalities the day before the event to generate media coverage and public excitement leading up to the event.
 Learn more about what it was like to build these on our blog and see one of them in action!

 Inside Out Gallery Project